An application for Patent in India for an invention can be filed by:

-2. If the inventor is not making the application for grant of Patent then applicant has to obtain a proof of right from the inventor to file the application.
+2. If the inventor is not making the application for grant of Patent, then applicant must obtain a proof of right from the inventor to file the application.
 The Proof of Right is either an endorsement at the end of Form 01 or a separate document in the form of an assignment.

 3. Provisional/Complete specification in filed made out in Form 02.
-A Complete specification must indicate the technical field; it must include the background and a description of the invention, in clear language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
-Complete specification are usually accompanied by visual materials such as drawings, plans, or diagrams to better describe the invention.
-Complete specification must contains at least one claim that is, information which determines the extent of protection sought by the applicant.
+A Complete specification must indicate the technical field; it must include the background and a description of the invention, in plain language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
+Complete specification is usually accompanied by visual materials such as drawings, plans, or diagrams to better describe the invention.
+Complete specification must contain at least one claim that is, information which determines the extent of protection sought by the applicant.
 See a sample of Complete Specification here.

 4. Statement and undertaking under Section 8 is made on Form 03, if applicable.
 This statement is a document providing information to the Indian Patent Office about applications for grant of Patents made in other jurisdictions for the same invention and the status of these cases.

 Under Section 08 for Indian Patents Act, 1970, an applicant must file Form 3 either along with the application or within six months of the date of application.

 5. Declaration as to inventorship shall be filed in Form 05 for applications accompanying a Complete Specification or a Convention Application or a PCT application designating India.